gilbertw1/drop/README.md

                                     #       prepend: Prepend unique string to filename
                                     #       exact: Don't alter filename when uploading
                                     #       replace: Replace filename with unique string
-    stop_key = '<control><shift>q'  # If defined specifies a keybinding to listen for that
-                                    # that will be used to terminate a recording. (default: empty)
-                                    # uses gtk accelorator format: https://developer.gnome.org/gtk3/stable/gtk3-Keyboard-Accelerators.html#gtk-accelerator-parse
-                                    # Eg. <ctrl><alt>q
     audio_source = 'mic'            # Specifies audio source to use when recording audio during a
                                     # screen cast.
 Possible values are mic, desktop (Linux only)
                                     # (default: mic)